 - Joyner Payne Youth Services Agency, Inc.

 - The National Association of Juneteenth Lineage California, Inc. (NAJLCA)

 The Black Legend Awards Silicon Valley is a fundraiser for the continued development of the San Jose Black History Museum Silicon Valley (SJBHMSV)

 The purpose of this groundbreaking collaborative is to create an educational institution that will celebrate the genius and contributions of Black People throughout time, starting with Mother Africa, American History and ending with the Silicon Valley.

-The Museum, a one-of-a kind educational institution for use by our culturally-diverse community.
+The Museum, a one-of-a-kind educational institution for use by our culturally diverse community.
 The Museum will welcome all ethnicities and house six permanent displays, providing an illustrative and captivating journey through history, from the original inventions and communal designs in Africa through the ultimate, triumphant survival and innovative imprints of Black Americans United States The Americas.

 To establish the San Jose Black History Museum Silicon Valley, in San Jose.